Your shopping cart is empty

-It’s not most people’s idea of a good read, but it’s important nonetheless to read user agreements and privacy policies to see how your personal information might be used in the future.
-Many organisations use information for marketing and sometimes sell it to other marketers.
+It’s not most people’s idea of a good read, but if you want to you see how your personal information might be used, you need to read the user agreements and privacy policies.
+This is where you’ll find out whether an organisation will use your information for marketing, or sell it to other marketers.

 Don't give clues in your email address

-Be careful about the information you share when setting up an email account.
-For example, if your name was Phillip Smith and you were born in 1964, PhillipSmith1964@hotmail.com discloses your full name and contains clues to your age, unlike PhilS3876@hotmail.com which is much harder to decipher.
+Be careful about what your email address gives away.
+For example, if your name is Phillip Smith and you were born in 1964, PhillipSmith1964@hotmail.com discloses your full name and contains clues to your age.
+PhilS3876@hotmail.com is much harder to decipher.

 What goes online, stays online

-Once you’ve posted information online it can be difficult to retract and you may not have control over who sees or accesses that information.
-If you’re joining an online community, make sure you read and understand the privacy policies and apply any settings preferences about sharing information and images.
+Once you’ve posted information online it can be difficult to remove and you may not have control over who sees or accesses it.
+If you’re joining an online community, make sure you read and understand the privacy policies first, and use any settings preferences to control information and image sharing.

-- Mix letters, numbers and upper and lower case letters and include characters (*&#) if the site allows
+- mix letters and numbers, mix upper and lower case, and include characters (*&#) if the site allows

-- Using birth dates or the names of family and friends
+- use birth dates or the names of family and friends

 - Think twice before giving your personal details online